jackalope/jackalope/README.md

 Implementation of a PHP client for the Jackrabbit server, an implementation of the Java Content Repository JCR.

-Implements the PHPCR interface (see the phpcr submodule in the lib directory for more about PHPCR).
+Implements the PHPCR interface (see https://github.com/phpcr for more about PHPCR).

 [http://liip.to/jackalope](http://liip.to/jackalope)